steffest/BassoonTracker/readme.md

   - Sample offsets (Effect 9)
   - Volume slides and settings (effect A and C)
   - Position jumps (effect B)
   - Speed settings (Effect F)
 - mute/solo tracks
 - edit pattern data and sample properties
 - import 8bit WAV, 8SVX and RAW samples
+- includes the historic ST-01 and ST-02 sample disks, released in 1987
 - export to .wav (and .mod)

 Missing features and bugs